-Local Government Support of Community/Municipal Broadband Networks #2023-41 Federal Investment in Broadband Access: A Call for Universal Availability, Affordability and World l- Class Quality .
-270 #2023-42 Local Government Support for Fairness and Truth in Advertising for Internet Service Providers .
-274 #2023-43 Preserving Local Control of Broadband Infrastructure Siting .
-276 #2023-44 Calling for Updated Federal Safety Standards for Radiofrequency Emissions of Wireless Facilities .
-278 #2023-45 In Support of Municipal Data Ownership and Protection #2023-46 In Support of Digital Equity for American Communities
+#2024-36 Local Government Support of Community/Municipal Broadband Networks .
+267 Federal Investment in Broadband Access: A Call for Universal Availability, Affordability and World Class Quality .
+270 #2024-38 Preserving Local Control of Broadband Infrastructure Siting .
+273 #2024-39 Calling for Updated Federal Safety Standards for Radiofrequency Emissions of Wireless Facilities .
+275 #2024-40 In Support of Municipal Data Ownership and Protection .
+277 #2024-41 In Support of Digital Equity for American Communities .279 #2024-42 Local Principles for the Governance of Generative Artificial Intelligence .282 #2024-43 Local Principles for Modernization of the Universal Service Fund .284

-FINANCE, ADMINISTRATION AND INTERGOVERNMENTAL RELATIONS (2023)
+FINANCE, ADMINISTRATION AND INTERGOVERNMENTAL RELATIONS (2024)